karunakarrao/DevOps/Docker/Docker-notes.md

 run:
 -----------------------------
 	$ docker run -v my-volume:/var/lib/mysql mysql 		--> volume mapped to container default storage location "/var/lib/mysql".
 	$ docker run -v my-volume2:/var/lib/mysql mysql 	--> if we didn't create a volume, docker will create the volume and map.
 	$ docker run -v /home/mysql:/var/lib/mysql mysql 	--> we can map the external location to store the data persistantly
 	$ docker run --mount type=bind,source=/home/mysql,target=/var/lib/mysql mysql 	--> this way also we can mount the volumes.

 Q. What is **`docker-compose`** ?
 ---------------------------------
-If we deploying fullscale application on docker, we need to use mutiple containers like web-server(nginx), in-memorydb(redis), persistant-db(mangodb), orchestration(ansible), etc. So to deploy all containers as a stack we use docker-compose .YAML files. this will deploy the complete application with one command.
+If we deploying fullscale application on docker, we need to use mutiple containers like web-server(nginx), in-memorydb(redis), persistant-db(mangodb), orchestration(ansible), etc. So to deploy all containers as a stack we use docker-compose .
+Docker-compose files are writen in YAML. this will deploy the complete application with one command.

-docker-compose file must be named as this other wise docker-compose will not notice your configuration file. docker-compose.yml, docker-compose.yaml, compose.yml, compose.yaml
+docker-compose file must be named like this `docker-compose.yml`, `docker-compose.yaml`, `compose.yml`, `compose.yaml`, other wise docker-compose will not notice your configuration file.

 there are 2 versions in docker-compose file, mention the version details in "" like "2" or "3".